TGHuybu/TGHuybu/README.md

 My name is Huy, I'm a student at the **University of Science in Ho Chi Minh City, Vietnam**.
 Even tho I'm doing a degree in Information Technology, it has been somewhat of my lifelong dream (actually ever since 11th grade) to use computers to study the universe!

 ## 🔭 About my work
-I'm currently a remote astrophysics research assistant, where I helped in scientific computing and data acquisition for future projects with the ELT.
+I'm currently a remote astrophysics research assistant, where I help in data acquisition for future scientific projects with the *underconstruction* [ELT](https://elt.eso.org/) as well as other projects involving massive galaxies (and black holes?).

 ## 🛠 My skill set
 ### Technical